• Home

 Signature: Utamaro hitsu

-Condition: Good color and impression, soiling and wear, thin edges, small tape on reverse
+Condition: Fair color and impression, soiling and wear, thin edges, small tape on reverse

 Description